 Every year West, Texas, located just north of Waco, hosts Westfest, which is one of the largest Czech Polka fests in the state.
 The event features polka bands and cultural food and drink, dancing, Miss Westfest contest, a parade, baking contests, fun run, horseshoe contest, eating contests, arts and crafts, and more.

-Classic Dance in Fredericksburg
+1940s Dance in Fredericksburg

 With its rich history, scenic beauty, and humid subtropical climate, Fredericksburg attracts visitors throughout the year.
 During the Labor Day weekend, check out the 1940s USO-Style Labor Day dance at the Hangar Hotel.
 A portion of the proceeds will benefit the Fort Hood USO.

-Costumes are welcome, and a costume contest from the WWII-era period offers a variety of prizes for winners.
-There's plenty to see and do in Fredericksburg, like planning a visit the National Museum of the Pacific War, try the delicious varieties of pecans at the Fredericksburg Pecan Company, or pick some peaches at the Vogel Orchard.Continue to 5 of 5 below.
+Costumes are encouraged and there's even a contest for the best WWII-era period outfit which offers a variety of prizes for winners.
+There's plenty to see and do in Fredericksburg, like planning a visit to the National Museum of the Pacific War, trying the delicious varieties of pecans at the Fredericksburg Pecan Company, or picking some peaches at the Vogel Orchard.

 New Braunfels Labor Day Fun

-While in New Braunfels, it’s impossible to resist a visit to the Schlitterbahn Water Park.
+Northeast of San Antonio is New Braunfels, Texas, which is known for its rivers and massive water park, Schlitterbahn.
 The park attracts visitors from all over the country to stay at one of its seven unique resort experiences.
 Also, you can ride the award-winning Master Blaster ride, which has a three-story plunge.
 If you go to Schlitterbahn, get a Blast Pass to avoid standing in long lines for the rides.